Lattices in complete rank 2 Kac-Moody groups: Preliminaries

-The following result of Serre will be very useful for us.
-A group $A$ is said to act \emph{without inversions} on a tree $X$ if for all $g \in A$ and all edges $e \in EX$, if $g$ preserves $e$ then $g$ fixes $e$ pointwise.
+Let $X$ be a simplicial tree with vertex set $VX$ and edge set $EX$.
+A group $G$ is said to act \emph{without inversions} on $X$ if for all $g \in G$ and all edges $e \in EX$, if $g$ preserves the edge $e$ then $g$ fixes $e$ pointwise.

-\begin{prop}[Serre, Proposition 19, Section I.4.3~\cite{S}] Let $A$ be a finite group acting without inversions on a tree $X$.
+\begin{prop}[Serre, Proposition 19, Section I.4.3~\cite{S}] Let $A$ be a finite group acting without inversions on a simplicial tree $X$.
 Then there is a vertex of $X$ which is fixed by $A$. \end{prop}